GoogleCloudPlatform/community/tutorials/dlp-to-datacatalog-tags/index.md

 ---
-title: Inspecting BigQuery data with Cloud Data Loss Prevention and creating Cloud Data Catalog Tags based on results from inspection scans.
+title: Create Data Catalog tags by inspecting BigQuery data with Cloud Data Loss Prevention
-description: Learn how to inspect BigQuery data using Cloud Data Loss Prevention and automatically create Cloud Data Catalog Tags with results from inspection scans.
+description: Learn how to inspect BigQuery data using Cloud Data Loss Prevention and automatically create Cloud Data Catalog tags for sensitive elements with results from inspection scans.
 author: scellis,costamarcelo
-tags: BigQuery, Cloud Data Loss Prevention, Cloud Data Catalog
+tags: BigQuery, Cloud Data Loss Prevention, Cloud Data Catalog, Java
-date_published: 2020-04-20
+date_published: 2020-04-24
 ---

-This tutorial contains code written in Java and describes how to inspect BigQuery data using Cloud Data Loss Prevention (DLP) API.
-Then Cloud Data Catalog API is used to create tags at column level with the sensitive elements found.

-Cloud DLP can help customers discover, inspect, and classify sensitive elements in their data.
-The results of these inspections can be valuable as “tags” in Cloud Data Catalog.
-This guide will cover Cloud Data Catalog integration with Cloud DLP automating the “tagging” of assets in Cloud Data Catalog based on the results of Cloud DLP inspection.
+Cloud Data Loss Prevention (Cloud DLP) can help you to discover, inspect, and classify sensitive elements in your data.
+The results of these inspections can be valuable as *tags* in Data Catalog.
+This tutorial shows how to inspect BigQuery data using the Cloud Data Loss Prevention API and then use the Data Catalog API to create tags at the column level with the sensitive elements found.

-This solution includes instructions to create a DLP ```inspectTemplate``` to define what data elements to inspect for, the JDBC driver used to connect to BigQuery, and the number of worker threads used to paralelize the work.
+This tutorial includes instructions to create a DLP `inspectTemplate` to define what data elements to inspect for, the JDBC driver used to connect to BigQuery, and the number of worker threads used to paralelize the work.
 Such implementation connecting to the data source with JDBC allows for changing the Data Source to others like MySQL, SQLServer, PostgreSQL, etc, and reusing other steps.
 Users can also customize or adjust this script to change the Tag fields to better fit their use case.

 ## Objectives